Sincipherr/WeeklyTest_30_April_JobPortal/README.md

-# User Management
+# Job Portal

-This is a small spring boot project uses CRUD operation to manage users
+This is a small spring boot project is to search job in job portal based on location salary and title using CRUD operation.

 ## Resource used